-His plans contradict the vision of a “multispeed Europe” that was endorsed by the governments of France, Germany, Italy and Spain earlier this year.
-Read more
+The president’s proposals contradict the “multispeed Europe” that has been endorsed by France, Germany, Italy and Spain.

 Jarosław Kaczyński previously resisted a one-size-fits-all approach to European integration and rightly so.

 France, Germany, Italy and Spain agree that countries in the EU should be allowed to integrate at different speeds.